 Mark's Gospel leads readers through a series of events, with little interpretation, apparently in the hope that the readers will gradually form their own opinions of who Jesus is, as did the people who were there are the time.
-The demons knew him at once; the common people were open-minded and regarded him as a prophet; but the powerful rejected him.
+Mark 4:41 indicates the question that Mark hopes we will ask ourselves in response to what Jesus said and did: "What manner of man is this?"
+The demons recognised Jesus at once; the common people were open-minded and regarded him as a prophet; the powerful rejected him.
 Thus human power and faith appear to be in tension.
 It has traditionally been associated with a lion (one of the four living creatures in Ezekiel 1:4–28 and Revelation chapters 4–6) which represents Jesus "rushing and roaring around Galilee, fighting against evil, until eventually he becomes passive in Jeruslaem, where he suffers and dies horribly alone" [19 p.7].

 The disciples make many misguided remarks and questions; it is possible that these are rhetorical, giving context to responses by Jesus that reveal information that we would otherwise lack.